Bike Tripper

 Kuwohi (Clingmans Dome)

-Kuwohi (formerly known as Clingmans Dome), is the highest peak in Great Smoky Mountains National Park at 6,643 feet, and is one of the most popular destinations in the Smokies.
+Kuwohi (formerly known as Clingmans Dome), is the highest peak in Great Smoky Mountains National Park at 6,643 feet, and another popular destination in the National Park.

 • A 1/2 mile paved, steep trail leads to an observation tower with a 360-degree view of the surrounding area.